colaberry/trust-before-intelligence-book/manuscript/chapter_4_foundation_layers_v3_6.md

 Marcus shook his head.
 "Real-time CDC is expensive.
 Apache Kafka (https://kafka.apache.org) clusters, stream processing, operational overhead.
 Our infrastructure team is two people."

-"It's expensive to build yourself," Priya countered.
+"It's expensive to build yourself," Swapna countered.
 "Managed services—Confluent Cloud for Kafka, Debezium (https://debezium.io) for CDC, Databricks (https://www.databricks.com) for stream processing—eliminate operational burden.
 We configure, not manage.
 Yes, it costs $8,200 per month for Layer 2 infrastructure.
 But compare that to the cost of agents making decisions on stale data.
 One wrong medication interaction because we didn't see the latest drug order?
 That's a patient safety event, possibly a sentinel event.
 The financial and reputational cost exceeds our annual real-time infrastructure budget."

 Sarah made the decision.
 "We build foundation first, intelligence second."